mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Manage TinyPilot on 20 hours per week

-The times when I enjoy TinyPilot least are when I have a thousand short-term things to do, and it's more work to delegate them than to do them myself.
-I most enjoy TinyPilot when things are running smoothly enough to give me space to think about ways to grow the business or improve the product.
+The times when I enjoy TinyPilot most are when things are running smoothly enough to give me space to think about ways to grow the business or improve the product.
+The most unpleasant times are when I have a thousand short-term things to do, and they're so urgent that I can't delegate them.

 This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
 That would also free up time for me to write and code, neither of which I have time for now.